Advanced Diploma in Counselling Practice (450 g.l.h. Level 5 equivalent) (NCPS Accredited) Course Information

 Unit Assessment:

-• Contributions of the different theorists associated with Schema Therapy
+• Contributions of the different theorists associated with the history and development of schema therapy

-• The key strengths, challenges to & limitations of Schema Therapy
+• The key strengths, challenges to and limitations of schema therapy

-• Evaluate the skills required for evaluating and concluding the counselling relationship within Schema Therapy
+• Evaluate the skills required for sustaining, evaluating and concluding the therapeutic relationship within schema therapy

 Unit Assessment:

-• Conducting a meaningful enquiry into candidates’ own counselling practice, through work-based learning
+• Conducting a meaningful enquiry into counselling practice, case study research, qualitative and quantitative methods, outcomes and narrative studies.

-• UK and EU requirements for counselling practices and practitioners
+• UK and EU business systems, procedures, requirements for counselling practices and practitioners

 Unit Assessment: